The Children With Diabetes Research Foundation is a tax-exempt non-profit foundation that has been funding research for almost 20 years.

 Autologous stem cell transplantation doesn’t necessarily require cord blood or embryonic (non-self) sources).
 We supported a conference looking at opportunities to bank stem cells from at risk people using GCSF for mobilization.
 Not only could this be used in the future when a protocol is improved, but it could help if a person was to develop other conditions, i.e. cancer.

 We funded a grant for the creation of two videos for school nurses and families who want to learn about both hypoglycemia and hyperglycemia.
-They feature kids with diabetes and their care takers and cover everything from snacks, glucagon administration and even the importance of checking blood glucose levels prior to driving for teens.
+They feature kids with type 1 diabetes and their care takers and cover everything from snacks, glucagon administration and even the importance of checking blood glucose levels prior to driving for teens.

 In the past, we also funded scholarships, but this is now being done through the Diabetes Scholars foundation and many others.
 If you are interested in a scholarship, there are several options: